Tanishk-Sharma/Automation/Send mail/README.md

 # Why automation?

 Through automation of sending mails, we give our scripts to communicate to us with either a Success or Error mail.
+It is helpful with communication to multiple teams/users about anything you want :
+* Script's run status - Success or Fail
+* Summary
+* Reports generation
+* Subscriptions

+the list goes on...

-This is widely used in IT allowing troubleshooting proactively and manage outages.
+This is also widely used in IT allowing troubleshooting proactively and manage outages.
 It is a form of alerting/notifying of some info.

 <hr/>